-Apple cedar vinegar is an organic astringent that can help minimize pores to create smooth, healthy skin.
+Apple cider vinegar is an organic astringent that can help minimize pores to create smooth, healthy skin.
 In addition, it has certain anti-fungal and antiseptic qualities that help deep clean and protects your skin, resulting in bright, beautiful skin with a healthy complexion and fewer breakouts.

 Mix two tablespoons of crushed fresh mint leaves and apple cider vinegar in a small bottle.
 Let the mixture sit for about a week, and strain the mint.
 Add one cup of filtered water into the mix, and use it as a regular toner, preferably before sleeping.

 Alpha and beta acids are excellent ways to exfoliate.
-They can weaken the binding properties of lipids that keep the dead skin cells.
+They can weaken the binding properties of lipids that keep dead skin cells.
 Thus, sloughing off the outer layer of skin will reveal a fresher complexion.
 Beta Hydroxy Acids (i.e., Salicylic) are better than Alpha Hydroxy Acids (i.e., Glycolic) at penetrating pores since they are lipid-soluble.

 BHA's are excellent for those with problematic complexions.
 They can easily cut through the sebum and oil in your pores—AHAs help smooth fine lines and wrinkles.
 You only need to do a chemical peel every 4 to 6 weeks.